unnus/unnus/content/medical/patient-journey-mapping-in-2021-guide-examples-template.md

 ![Illustration of patient journey mapping](/assets/images/3-patient-journey-map-illustration.jpg "Patient journey")

-A Patient Journey (A.K.A customer journey) is a series of events the patient goes through from his first interaction with your medical business up until post-treatment.
+A Patient Journey (A.K.A customer journey) is a series of events the patient goes through from his/her first interaction with your medical business up until post-treatment.
 It outlines every touchpoint (point of contact) the patient comes across during the whole patient experience.

 ## What is a Patient Journey Mapping?